 Exam Dates and Deadlines

 The Rheumatology Written Exam is offered in August.
-The application period opens the previous year, starting in December.
+The application period opens in mid-March.

 Exam Content Outline

 The Rheumatology Written Exam tests the knowledge and understanding of basic science and clinical knowledge, skills and principles critical to the practice of Rheumatology.
 The seven-hour exam consists of 300 multiple choice questions in the following areas: